QuanHoangNgoc/Brain-Tumor-MRI-Classification-CS231-Introduction-to-CV-/README.md

 ## Overview

 This project delves into Brain Tumor MRI Classification, providing our initial foray into research-like endeavors.
 It aims to enhance skills in literature review, solution mapping, and applying techniques introduced in our course.
-We implement a standard Image Classification pipeline and explore creative, data-driven improvements through analysis of insights and errors.
-The project concludes with a comparison of our solutions to related work, drawing valuable conclusions and identifying future work opportunities.
+We implement a standard Image Classification pipeline and explore creative, data-driven improvements by analyzing insights and errors.
+The project concludes by comparing our solutions to related work, drawing valuable conclusions, and identifying future work opportunities.

 ## Used By